-- (a) Salvage, scrap, or junk storage and processing standards. - (1) All structures and activities must be set back a minimum of 1,500 feet from the property line of any zoning lot in the country, residential, apartment, apartment mixed-use, or resort zoning district. - (2) If the director determines that potential impacts of the facility will be adequately mitigated due to prevailing winds, terrain, technology, or similar considerations, the setback requirement may be reduced; provided that under no circumstances may the distance be less than 500 feet. - (b) Waste disposal and processing standards.
-No person, including the State or the city, may construct, modify, or expand a waste or disposal facility, including a municipal solid waste landfill unit, any component of a municipal solid waste landfill unit, a construction and demolition landfill unit, or any component of a construction and demolition landfill unit unless all of the following standards are satisfied:
+- (a) Salvage, scrap, or junk storage and processing standards. - (1) All structures and activities must be set back a minimum of 1,500 feet from the property line of any zoning lot in the country, residential, apartment, apartment mixed-use, or resort zoning district. - (2) If the director determines that potential impacts of the facility will be adequately mitigated due to prevailing winds, terrain, technology, or similar considerations, the setback requirement may be reduced; provided that under no circumstances may the distance be less than 500 feet. - (b) Waste disposal and processing standards. - (1) No waste disposal and processing facility may be located within 1,500 feet of any zoning lot in the country, residential, apartment, apartment mixed-use, or resort zoning districts.
+If it can be determined that potential impacts will be adequately mitigated due to prevailing winds, terrain, technology, or similar considerations, the 1,500-foot distance may be reduced; provided that the distance may not be less than 500 feet. - (2) Solid waste landfills and construction and demolition landfills may not be constructed, modified, or expanded unless a minimum 0.5-mile buffer zone is provided around the waste or disposal facility from the property line of any zoning lot used for residential, school, or hospital purposes; - (3) This subsection does not apply to the continued operation of an existing solid waste landfill or construction and demolition landfill that is properly permitted; provided that the continued operation does not require vertical or horizontal physical expansion of the facility requiring additional permit review and modification; and

-- (1) No person, including the State or the city, may construct, modify, or expand a waste or disposal facility, including a municipal solid waste landfill unit (or any component of a municipal solid waste landfill unit), or a construction and demolition landfill unit (or any component of a construction and demolition landfill unit) unless a minimum 0.5-mile buffer zone is provided around the waste or disposal facility from the property line of any zoning lot used for residential, school, or hospital purposes; - (2) This subsection does not apply to the continued operation of an existing waste or disposal facility that is properly permitted; provided that the continued operation does not require vertical or horizontal physical expansion of the facility requiring additional permit review and modification; and - (3) This subsection does not apply to any individual, State-certified, non-industrial redemption center.
+(4) This subsection does not apply to any individual, State-certified, non-industrial redemption center.